danielneil/Smart-Worm-Habitat/README.md

 ## What is a Smart Worm Farm?

 The Smart Worm Farm is a [continous flow worm habitat](https://urbanwormcompany.com/complete-guide-to-continuous-flow-vermicomposting/) that converts foodwaste into the best fertiliser known to mankind, vermicast!

-It uses a little computer (nawww) to monitor the health of the worm habitat using sensors, namely moisture, PH level and temperature.
+It uses a little computer (nawww) to monitor the health of the habitat using several sensors, namely moisture, PH level and temperature.

 It might end up looking like this..